Projection Projects

 Camera work done for TV programme producers:

-Commercial filming done:
+Commercial Filming done:

 Audio Visual done:

 Regional car launch event for GM Vauxhall.
 Coordinating and running a TV training event for Gateshead Health Authority.
 Video projection at Phoenix Gallery, Brighton.
 Exterior surface video projection for a visual arts conference at Goldsmiths, Uni London 2018.
-Video Projection – on stage visuals for staged music event Brighton 2018
+Video Projection – on stage visuals for a staged music event in Brighton

 Aerial platforms I use are by DJI.
 The drone I currently use for most tasks is a DJI Air 2s for aerial filming and photography.
 I anticipate adding an additional DJI filming platform for 2026